 Were you aware of behavioral finance and its impact on the managers you were talking to?

 Yes.
 In fact, the first thing my boss gave me to read when I joined GAM was The 7 Deadly Sins of Fund Management – the 2005 research paper by James Montier, then an analyst at Dresdner Kleinwort Wasserstein.
-Studying for the CFA, there was also a big component dedicated to behavioral economics, which drew on the academic literature about why fund managers were struggling to outperform and the biases they were prey to.
+Studying for the CFA, there was also a big component dedicated to behavioral economics, which drew on the academic literature about why fund managers were struggling to outperform and the cognitive biases they were prey to.
 This perspective was confirmed to me by the tendency for some of the managers we interviewed to focus on the performance outcome – especially in good times – rather than why it was good, or whether it was a good process.
 In this context, I could understand why some people were attracted to more systematic funds.

 There’s a lot of talk in the media these days about the inevitable decline of the human fund manager.
 What’s your view?